The Battle of Berlin

 They found large gas chambers, in which the prisoners would be put inside, under the pretence of having a shower to cleanse themselves.
 Then, Zyklon B, a pesticide, would be poured in through the showers.
 Deaths could take anywhere between 3 minutes to 30.
 The bodies were then dragged out and burnt in ovens nearby.
 The specific targeting of Jews was called Germany’s “Final Solution”, which involved the eradication of the Jewish population from Europe.
 This was known as the Holocaust, but many Jews today prefer to call it the Shoah.

-Over 5.7 million Jews were killed in the concentration camps.
+Over 5.7 million Jews were killed in the Holocaust.
 Others killed included 2-3million Soviet POWs, 1.9 million Poles, 1.5 million Romani, 250,000 disabled people, 170,000 Freemasons, 25,000 Slovenes, 15,000 homosexuals, 5,000 Jehovahs witnesses, 7,000 Spanish Republicans as well as countless others.
-Over 17 million people died due to the concentration camps alone.
+Around half of the Jewish deaths were attributed to the gas chambers, whilst the rest were due to forced labour in the camps, starvation in the camps and ghettos as well as mass shootings, most notably by the Einsatzgruppen, a death squad that tailed the Wehrmacht in their march east.

 The survivors were liberated, many only to find that their homes had been repossessed.
-Many Jews sought shelter in Palestine whilst others stayed in Europe, where relentless persecution still occurs to this day.
-To this day, people still deny these events happened, either that the statistics are overestimates or that such things never occurred and is simply a victim complex made by Jews.
+Many Jews sought shelter in Palestine whilst others stayed in Europe, where persecution still occurs to this day.
+To this day, people still deny these events happened, either that the statistics are overestimates or that such things never occurred and is simply a victim complex made by Jews, despite the countless amount of evidence recorded not just by the Allies and Soviets but by the Germans themselves.
 Many cite the Holocaust as the greatest humanitarian tragedy in history.

 By July of 1942, Operation Barbarossa had been raging for over a year.
 The United States had entered the war and with no signs of Britain surrendering despite the U-Boat warfare and bombing campaign, Hitler decided to turn his back on his old ally and invade the Soviet Union.
 For the last 13 months, the operation had raged on and they were beginning to fall short of key objectives.
 One important thing that the Germans were lacking was oil.
 They were now over 1,000 miles into foreign territory and, with the Russian scorched earth tactic, supply lines were running thin.